CVT Logo 40th

 • Asylum seekers are people who have fled their countries seeking protection for a number of reasons, which can include torture.

-• An asylum seeker intends to or has applied to be recognized as a refugee in the country to which they’ve fled, but their application has not yet been processed.
+• An asylum seeker intends to or has applied to be recognized as a refugee in the country to which they’ve fled, but the outcome of their application has not yet been determined.

 • Governments typically assess asylum applications to determine if an individual meets the definition of a refugee.